korylprince/go-ad-auth/README.md

 If you have any issues or questions [create an issue](https://github.com/korylprince/go-ad-auth/issues).

 # New API

+The `v3` API is identical to `v2`, with the addition of support for Go Modules.

 The `v2` API is almost a complete rewrite of the older [`gopkg.in/korylprince/go-ad-auth.v1`](https://godoc.org/gopkg.in/korylprince/go-ad-auth.v1) API.
 There are similarities, but `v2` is not backwards-compatible.